open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - The configuration specified during the resolution process.
   - Include all the entities of the imported registries
   - Include only the referenced entities of the imported registries.

+More specifically, a resolved semantic convention registry contains:
+- All the attributes registry specified locally in the semantic convention registry.
+- All the groups specified locally in the semantic convention registry.
+- All the attributes and groups imported but not re-exported locally are not included in the resolved registry.
+A re-exported entity is an entity that is imported and referenced in the local registry with some overriding.

 Open Questions: